Kudumbasree Travels: Plot

 In the village of Chitirapuram resides Aravindan Chakyar aka Aravi, who is an exponent of Chakyarkoothu (A traditional Kerala dance form).
 Aravi's parents want him to get married.
 Aravi has no objections but one condition that the girl must also be an exponent of Chakyarkoothu.
 Chachu is Aravi's uncle.
 As per a tradition in Kerala, Chachu wants Aravi to marry his daughter, so that he can have a part of the wealth of Aravi's family.
 He thus tries to impress Aravi and his parents, who see through him and avoid him.
 George Kutty, a marriage broker and Aravi's friend, brings a relation according to Aravi's demand.
 Aswathy is a dancer, and an exponent of Chakyarkoothu and lives in the city.
-She belongs to a rich family, who follow some traditions.
+She belongs to a rich family, that follow some traditions.
 Aravi meets her and their marriage is fixed, much to the dismay of Chachu.

 Aravi and an ensemble, consisting of villagers, depart for the city in a bus named Kudumbasree Travels.
 Chachu joins them in order to stop the marriage.
 Along with him is Nettar, an astrologist, who is promised a sum for help.
 At the same time, a girl named Sridevi is going to Kochi on a mission.
-Her father, a police officer, has been kidnapped by some men.
+Her father DIG Rajashekar, has been kidnapped by some men.
 They want Sridevi to bring a suitecase to the city.
 While waiting for a bus, some people who are waiting for Kudumbasree Travels to go to Aravi's marriage, mistake her for another girl Hemalatha.
 Sridevi decides to pose as Hemalatha and go to Kochi with the marriage group.

-At Kochi, Ashwaty's cousin returns with an intention to marry Aswathy.
+At Kochi, Ashwathy's cousin returns with an intention to marry Aswathy.
 He shocked to learn that Aswathy's marriage has been fixed with someone else.
 He decides to conspire with his friend and caretaker Adiyodi to wreck the marriage.
 On the wedding day, the groom and team arrive late.
 In Kerala tradition, a marriage should be done within a Muhurtham or auspicious time.
 Aswathy's family believe that a marriage after the Muhurtham is bad luck.
 Aravi, due to interference from Chachu and the cousin, is unable to marry Aswathy.
 An astrologer gives them another Muhurtham the next day.
 But it is only a minute long.
 Aravi and his team make all preparations to get on time.
-This time, the cousin injects a syringe containing medicine to make one unconscious into Aravi and the marriage is once again ruined.
+This time, the cousin injects a unconscious drug into Aravi and the marriage is once again ruined.
 Aravi and his parents question Chachu, who denies any action.